Simon Osei-Mensah

 Simon Osei-Mensah (born 27 May 1961) is a Ghanaian politician, a member of the 6th Parliament and 4th Republic of Ghana, and a member of the New Patriotic Party in Ghana.
-He is the Ashanti Regional minister of Ghana.
+He was the Ashanti Regional minister of Ghana from 2017 to 2025.
 He was appointed by President Nana Addo Danquah Akuffo-Addo in January 2017 and was approved by the members of parliament in February 2017.

 Early life and education

 Osei-Mensah was born on 27 May 1961.
 He is from the town of Jachie in the Ashanti region.
 He obtained a Master of Science degree in economics from the University of National and World Economy in Sofia, Bulgaria, in 1991.
 He also has a Certificate in Banking from the Institute of Business in Odense, Denmark, acquired in 1998.

 Career

 Osei-Mensah is an economist and banker.
 He worked as an operations manager at Kuapa Kokoo Credit Union before aspiring to political office.